jlondonobo/py-instructor/README.md

 ## Core elements

 To become a **Master Instructor** I must become a black belt in the arts of:

 - Instructor
 - Pydantic
 - OpenAI's client

 Optionally, I can also use **Rye** for package management!

+## Experiments

+1. The first experiment collects enoguh data about a user to create a profile.